Baden-Württemberg–Bavaria rivalry: Economy

+According to a study from the German Economic Institute, Bavaria has the strongest economy of any German state, closely followed by Baden-Württemberg.
+After North Rhine-Westphalia, by far the most populous state of Germany, Bavaria and Baden-Württemberg have the second and third highest gross regional product (GRP) and the second and third highest number of billionaires, respectively.

 Bavaria is home to a number of major global companies, including Siemens, Adidas, and Allianz.
-The state has Germany's lowest unemployment rate, third highest exports, second highest imports, second highest total research and development expenditure, and third-largest GDP per capita.
+The state has Germany's lowest unemployment rate, third-highest exports, third-highest imports (2022), second-highest total research and development expenditure, and third-largest GDP per capita.

 Baden-Württemberg is also home to many large and popular companies, such as Bosch, Schwarz Gruppe and SAP.
-The state has the highest exports (2019) and third-highest imports (2020), as well as the second-lowest unemployment rate and fourth-largest GDP per capita of any German state.
+The state has the second-lowest unemployment rate, highest exports and second-highest imports (2022), highest absolute and relative research and development expenditure, as well as the fourth-largest GDP per capita of any German state.

-Baden-Württemberg has 277 world market leading companies compared to Bavaria's 211, as well as 14,813 patent registrations versus Bavaria's 12,969, making it the German state with the most patents pending per capita (2020).
-It also has the second-highest absolute and highest relative number of companies considered "hidden champions", and the highest absolute and relative research and development expenditure (2017) of all German states.
+Baden-Württemberg has 277 world market-leading companies compared to Bavaria's 211, as well as 14,813 patent registrations versus Bavaria's 12,969, making it the German state with the most patents pending per capita (2020).
+It also has the second-highest absolute and highest relative number of companies considered "hidden champions".
+Therefore, Baden-Württemberg is considered the most innovative state of Germany, followed by Bavaria.

-Both Bavaria and Baden-Württemberg have a highly developed automotive industry, with Bavaria housing the headquarters of BMW and Audi and Baden-Württemberg having Mercedes-Benz and Porsche.
-However, Baden-Württemberg has a slightly larger automotive industry; Despite having a lower population, Baden-Württemberg has more workers employed in the automotive industry (240,000 vs 180,000).
-Stuttgart, Baden-Württemberg's capital and most populous city, is often called Germany's "Autohauptstadt" ("car capital city").
+Both Bavaria and Baden-Württemberg have a highly developed automotive industry, with Bavaria housing the headquarters of BMW and Audi, and Baden-Württemberg having Mercedes-Benz and Porsche.
+However, Baden-Württemberg has a larger automotive industry; despite having a lower population, Baden-Württemberg has more workers employed in the automotive industry (240,000 vs 180,000) and more businesses operating in this industry (285 vs 240).
+In addition, Stuttgart, Baden-Württemberg's capital and most populous city, is often called Germany's "Autohauptstadt" ("car capital city").
 It is also home to famous automobile museums like the Mercedes-Benz Museum and Porsche Museum, as well as numerous auto-enthusiast magazines.